top of page

 We Celebrate Milestones — But This One Is Personal

+At Selah House Recovery, we acknowledge every milestone.
+Birthdays.
+Anniversaries.
+Babies.
+Small wins.
+Big wins.
 And yes — there is always cake.
 It’s practically a house rule.

-Five years ago feels like yesterday, and like a lifetime ago — all at the same time.
-Because f you see Stephanie thriving today, you might be amazed at how completely God can transform a life.
+Sobriety anniversaries carry a different weight.
+They represent battles fought quietly.
+Tears no one saw.
+Decisions made when staying defeated would have been easier.
+Five years ago feels like yesterday and like a lifetime ago — all at the same time.
+If you see Stephanie thriving today, you might be amazed at how completely God can transform a life.

+I’m not amazed.
+I see it all the time.
+Addiction is often a slow fade back to where you swore you’d never return.
 Recovery can feel like a crawl forward — inch by inch — toward the woman God always intended you to be.

 So let me ask you: